circonus-labs/graphite-irondb/README.md

 data will be returned than may be necessary for rendering.
 However, some graphite functions (like summarize) require finer resolution data in order to group data properly.

+`IRONDB_USE_ACTIVITY_TRACKING` is an optional Python boolean (True|False) and will default to True.
+IRONdb supports tracking of metric activity without the expense of reading all known time series data to find active ranges.

 `IRONDB_TIMEOUT_MS` is optional and will default to 10000.
 With IRONdb >= 0.9.8
 this will set an absolute timeout after which queries will be cut off.